alexanderwende/injector/docs/injector.baseprovider.resolveparameters.md

 # BaseProvider.resolveParameters method

-Resolves the parameter dependencies for the factory from the current injector
+Resolves the parameter dependencies for the factory

 **Signature:**
 ```javascript